nikkothari22/firebase-twilio-verify-extension/PREINSTALL.md

 The function will authenticate the code with Twilio Verify and then return an object with `status` - which can be either "approved" or "pending".

-Here's a basic example how you can call this function from your app to send a one time verification code:
+Here's a basic example how you can call this function from your app to verify a one time verification code:

 ```js
 functions.httpsCallable('ext-${EXT_INSTANCE_ID}-twilioCheckOTP')({